Robertgreenwood27/1728studios/README.md

 6. **Blog**: A new section featuring thought leadership content:
    - Blog index page with search and filtering capabilities
-   - Individual blog post pages
+   - Individual blog post pages with LaTeX support for mathematical expressions
    - Admin interface for uploading and managing blog content

 ## New Features